 Whether you’re considering starting a small business, or perhaps you already have one, the importance of being properly insured should be of vital concern to you..

-Properly inusure your business and you have removed one of the often unforseen risks that could cause great harm to your business and set you back financially, even perhaps putting you out of business.
+Properly insure your business and you have removed one of the often unforeseen risks that could cause great harm to your business and set you back financially, even perhaps putting you out of business.

 No matter what the nature of your small business is, there are both foreseeable and unforeseeable liabilities you need to worry about.

 No matter the nature of your small business, whether you provide consulting, repair cars, or style hair and irrespective of whether you work in your home, or if you work in a brick-and-mortar location, insurance is still a necessity to protect you and your business from risks and liabilities.

 There are a number of types of policy available, each of which serves to protect your business from a specific set of liabilities.

 Not all types will be applicable or necessary for your unique situation.

 A good rule of thumb is to, at the very least, have a Public Liability and Professional Liability policy in place, as well as Property Insurance if your business has a physical presence.

 Let’s break down the different types of insurance available below so you can learn more about they are and why they are important:

 - Public Liability – This type of insurance covers bodily injury and property damage.
 If a customer has an accident in your clinic, office or store, this would fall under Public Liability.
 In short, this policy would provide for both damages and defense (if necessary) in the case that your products/services or employees cause (or are alleged to have caused) property damage or bodily injury or harm to any other third party such as a client or customer.